MultiverseStudiosLLC/automatic-app-landing-page/_pages/privacypolicy.md

 members of the Network Advertising Initiative ("**NAI**") on the NAI's [[website]{.underline}](http://www.networkadvertising.org/managing/opt_out.asp).

-#11 Accessing and correcting your personal information
+# 11 Accessing and correcting your personal information
 -----------------

-You may send us an email at <contact@>gratedate.app to request access to, correct, or delete any personal information that you have provided to us.
+You may send us an email at <contact@gratedate.app> to request access to, correct, or delete any personal information that you have provided to us.
 We cannot delete your personal information except by also deleting your user account.
 We may not accommodate a request to change